GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-AI is a fundamental risk to the existence of human civilization.
+Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.

-~ Elon Musk
+~ Daniel T. Barry
 <pre>

 </pre>